How do I apply to the Graduate Economics Program?

-Students applying for the doctoral program who wish to be considered for fundingmust submit a completed online application by January 1.
+Students applying for the doctoral program who wish to be considered for funding must submit a completed online application by January 1.
 (Masters students are not eligible for funding.)
-All other applications—including masters program applications—are due by May 1.
+All other applications — including masters program applications — are due by June 15.
 Please note that the application must be complete, with all components of the application received by the Graduate School by the deadline date.
 This includes payment of the application fee and letters of recommendation.
 Students should periodically check the completeness of their application using the online application tool to ensure that the deadline is met.

 When will I be notified about an admissions decision?

-For those who submit a completed application by the January 1 deadline, a decision about admission will be communicated on or around February 15.
-An Open House for ALL prospective students interested in visiting the program will be held on a date in March.
-Final funding decisions for doctoral program applicants will be made and communicated by April 1.
+For those who submit a completed application by the January 1 deadline, a decision about admission and funding will be communicated by April 15.

 Where do I send my transcripts, official test scores and letters of reference?